 When Pharaoh refuses to release God’s people from slavery, most English translations say that “the Lord hardened Pharaoh’s heart, and he did not listen” to Moses’ demand for freedom (Exod 9:12).
 The Hebrew for “hardened” here is חזק (hazaq) and “heart” is לב (lev).
-When we read that the Lord “hardened Pharaoh’s heart,” we think of God forcing Pharaoh to act a certain way; it sounds like Pharaoh would let the Israelites go, but God stops him by overriding his autonomy.
+When readers see that the Lord “hardened Pharaoh’s heart,” they might think of God forcing Pharaoh to act a certain way; it sounds like Pharaoh would let the Israelites go, but God stops him by overriding his autonomy.

 However, rather than “harden,” hazaq literally means to “strengthen,” and along with “heart,” lev can also mean “desire” or “will.”
 Thus, an equally valid translation is that “the Lord strengthened Pharaoh’s will.”
 Do you see the difference here?
 For God to strengthen Pharaoh’s will does not mean that God forced him to do something against his will, but just the opposite: it was already Pharaoh’s will to keep the Israelites enslaved, so God strengthened the pharaonic will that was already there.